 ^b The maximum risk impacts from these construction studies are added to the maximum risk from Micro Mill construction and operation.
 This is inherently conservative because the maximum impacts may occur at different receptors than those from the Micro Mill.

-^e The hazard index is not additive as it is not a cumulative impact.
+^eThe hazard index is not additive as it is not a cumulative impact as operations begin after completion of construction.
+The maximum chronic hazard index occurs in construction year 2024.

 Source: ESA, 2023d.